a mystical möbius — curating facts, ideas, text, and media to create a contemplative space.

 ‘Made to grow’

-We are made to grow into the fullness of Christ [Ephesians 4.15], however, being underdeveloped is not a sin.
-Trauma, and other factors, may make development difficult or problematic.
+We are made to grow into the fullness of Christ [Ephesians 4.15], however, shortfall is not necessarily sinful.
+Trauma, and other factors, may make full formation difficult or problematic.
 Perhaps it would be helpful here to offer Strong’s definition of what ‘sin’ means in the biblical context.
 The ancient Greek term ἁμαρτία, hamartia: a sin, failure (in an ethical sense), means a loss, or failure, e.g., to have no-share for missing the mark or not hitting the target.
-Biblically, and in Wesleyan terms, sin is a dysfunctional emphasis on, and relationship with, one’s own self.
-Missing the mark in favoring the self with regard to balancing the relationship of self and community—justice for both the many and the one.
+Biblically, and in Wesleyan terms, sin is an overreaching emphasis on, and relationship with, one’s own self.
+Missing the mark in favoring the self with regard to balancing the relationship of self and community—not seeking justice for both the many and the one.

 Remedial work (healing)

 As control is a lynch pin of the Red [CP] values system, it’s also a tell on the problematic narcissism of overreaching Red.
 The spiritual dimension of healing the overreach of CP has been likened to Falling Upward.
 The ‘control’ dimension of one’s overreaching Red can make healing feel about like this:

 Providence often reveals the necessity of our losing control—and it feeling like jumping/flying off a cliff and getting our stuffing knocked out on the way down.
 In my life, having life-threatening cancer served a good example of this.